How to Apply

 - Your resumé including two references with contact information.

 - Your community action project idea summary, describing the sustainability project you will implement in your community after the trip.
+This should be a project you are already working on.
+Ideally, it should be part of your organization’s current work plan.
 Your project summary should be a maximum of 750 words.You must work with a local organization (Indian band, stewardship group, university, college, government, etc.) to implement your project and you must identify which of the following Watershed CPR categories it falls under:

 • Education (school visits, community festivals/rallies/events, rafting and canoeing trips, etc.)